Authoritarian socialism: Austrian and Chicago schools of economics

 Mises criticised left-leaning, social liberal policies such as progressive taxation as socialism, getting up during a Mont Pelerin Society meeting and referring to those "expressing the view that there could be a justification" for them as "a bunch of socialists".
 On the other hand, Hayek argued that the state can play a role in the economy, specifically in creating a social safety net, criticising the right and conservatism, even inspiring some towards a form of market socialism or Hayekian socialism.
 Hayek advocated "some provision for those threatened by the extremes of indigence or starvation due to circumstances beyond their control".
 Hayek argued that the "necessity of some such arrangement in an industrial society is unquestioned", be it "only in the interest of those who require protection against acts of desperation on the part of the needy", with some also noting that "he advocated mandatory universal health care and unemployment insurance, enforced, if not directly provided, by the state" and that "Hayek was adamant about this".
 Mises also equated central banking with socialism and central planning.
 According to Mises, central banks enable the commercial banks to fund loans at artificially low interest rates, thereby inducing an unsustainable expansion of bank credit and impeding any subsequent contraction.
 However, Hayek disagreed and stated that the need for central banking control was inescapable.
 Similarly, Friedman concluded that the government does have a role in the monetary system and believed that the Federal Reserve System should ultimately be replaced with a computer program.
 While critical of social welfare, especially Social Security, arguing that it had created welfare dependency, Friedman was supportive of the state provision of some public goods that private businesses are not considered as being able to provide, advocated a negative income tax in place of most welfare and his views were grounded in a belief that while "market forces [...] accomplish wonderful things", they "cannot ensure a distribution of income that enables all citizens to meet basic economic needs.
-Some Austrian School economists follows Mises in arguing that policies supported by Hayek and Friedman constituted a form of socialism.
+Some Austrian School economists follow Mises in arguing that policies supported by Hayek and Friedman constituted a form of socialism.